htunnicliff/real-estate-demo/README.md

 For the "favorites" feature, you may notice my implementation somewhat naively sets a key value pair to `MLSID:true` for each item being favorited, and removes it when they are un-favorited.
 With more time, I would likely keep an array of IDs that were favorited within a single local storage key.

+I generated the typings for the SimplyRETS API (found in [`types/simply-rets.d.ts`](./types/simply-rets.d.ts)) using `dtsgenerator` and the OpenAPI schema provided by their API docs.
+It isn't the cleanest schema, which resulted in me using TypeScript's `Required<T>` generic to enforce some types correctly.
+The script used to generate these types can be found in [`bin/get-simply-rets-types.js`](./bin/get-simply-rets-types.js).

 ### Items I Wanted To Complete

 - Caching API requests using local storage (I would have added a custom SWR cache provider to read/write from local storage).